amitbrown21/OneTab-Media/firefox-extension/README.md

    - Click "Open"

 3. **Verify Installation**:
-   - Look for the Media Tab Manager icon in your Firefox toolbar
+   - Look for the OneTab Media icon in your Firefox toolbar
    - Click the icon to open the popup interface
    - The extension will be listed in the temporary extensions section